soft-eng-II-2025/Participium-Group06/README.md

   - Error: Returns an error response.

 - GET `/api/admin/accounts/list`
-  - Description: Retrieves a list of all municipality officer currently in the database.
+  - Description: Retrieves a list of all municipality officers currently in the database.
   - Success: Returns an array of municipality user objects.

 - PUT `/api/admin/accounts/assign`
   - Description: Assigns a specific role to a municipality officer.
   - Success: Returns the user object with the updated role information.
+  - Error: Returns an error response.

+- GET `/api/admin/roles/list`
+  - Description: Retrieves a list of all available roles that can be assigned to municipality officers.
+  - Success: Returns an array of role objects.
   - Error: Returns an error response.